ricardobna/docs/Tutorials/gettingstarted/Step03.rst

 Padding and Margin
 ~~~~~~~~~~~~~~~~~~

--  Using margin and padding its pretty simple, Adding margin and padding to widget is just like
+-  Using margin and padding its pretty simple.
+Adding margin and padding to widget is as follows

    .. code:: java